 - Once the form is submitted, please allow 1-2 business days for the authorization to be updated to the university records before the individual(s) named will receive access to information.

 Frequently Asked Questions About Access to Student Records and FERPA

 How can I get a copy of my student's grades?

 The easiest way for parents to receive information about their student's grades is to ask their student to provide it.
 Student's can look up information on-line from their e-services account and give or e-mail copies to their parents.

 If I'm paying for my child's education, why can't I get a copy of their records?

 FERPA requires that access to a college student's records must be granted by approval of the student.
 Parents can, however, receive some information about their student's records if the student agrees to provide access.
 Students can allow access to certain information by filling out and returning the Authorization for the Release of Information form.
 Students should take the form to the Campus Hub at 117 Centennial Student Union.
 Please note that this form only specifies certain areas of a student's records, and does not cover medical or counseling records.

 My student provided me with access to their records.
 Can I get a copy of their unofficial transcript?

 As a matter of policy, the University does not release private information over the phone or by e-mail.
-Copies of the student's unofficial transcript can be requested and mailed to you through the Registrar's Office.
+Copies of the student's unofficial transcript can be requested and mailed to you through the Registration and Academic Records Office.